-Let’s imagine you are taking business classes in an online college or studying for your criminal justice degree.
-Maybe you are interested in healthcare administration, IT courses, or a personal training certificate.
+Let’s imagine you are taking business classes in an online college.
+Maybe you are interested in healthcare administration or a personal training certificate.
 What kind of skills and job requirements are there?
 Is that field growing rapidly and will have large numbers of job openings?

 How do you find out?